dwarvesf/playground/Engineering/ThreeJS/Cameras in ThreeJS.md

 ## Most commonly used types of camera in ThreeJS

 You cannot use the `Camera` class directly to initialize a new camera in ThreeJS.
 Instead, use the `PerspectiveCamera` or `OrthographicCamera` specifically.
-The **perspective camera** gives information about *depth*, *distances*, etc. since it represents perspective in **real life**.
-On the other hand, with an **orthographic camera**, all *sizes* are projected the same way and we can easily compare them accurately.
+The **perspective camera** gives information about depth, distances, etc. since it represents perspective in **real life**.
+On the other hand, with an **orthographic camera**, all sizes are projected the same way and we can easily compare them accurately.

 The image below shows the object viewed in **perspective camera** (upper) and in **orthographic camera** (lower).